SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

-For each instance in SWE-Bench Lite, we first run a base programming agent to solve the task and record the full reasoning and interaction trajectory, including tool calls, file navigation, and intermediate reasoning steps.
-These trajectories are stored as past experience and serve as the experience pool that agents may later retrieve from when solving related tasks.
-This design enables explicit evaluation of whether agents can leverage prior experience rather than repeatedly reasoning from scratch.
+For each instance in the base dataset, we run a base coding agent and record its full trajectory, including tool calls, file navigation, and intermediate reasoning steps.
+These trajectories are stored as past contexts and form a context pool that agents can later retrieve when solving related tasks.
+This enables explicit evaluation of whether agents learn from prior context instead of solving from scratch.